 Attach all four corners so that you create a rectangle.

 Now, attach the top row of boards in the same way you attached the bottom row.
 You may need to readjust the corners to ensure everything is lined.

 You’ll want to block out weeds from below.
 Depending on what you use, you’ll also block critters that might want to get at your vegetables.
 We used scraps of cedar planks.
-Another more sustainable option it to use cardboard (not shown).
-Cardboard breaks down faster and allows roots to push through to the soil below, allowing warms to help foster a nutrient-rich raised bed.
+Another more sustainable option is to use cardboard (not shown).
+Cardboard breaks down faster and allows roots to push through to the soil below, allowing worms to help foster a nutrient-rich raised bed.

 Line the inside of your box with scraps of plywood to create a barrier between the pressure-treated wood and your garden soil.

 The plywood is installed.
 We’re ready to add some soil.

 Fill your box up with garden soil, leaving about 5” of space between the top of your dirt and the top of the box.